jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 * Removed beer equivalent for Drafting Penalties - Suggested by Tyler A
 * Added 2015 punishee - Suggested by Jason W
 * Added drinking rule clarifications - Suggested by Tyler A
-* Locking playoff teams - Suggested by Jason W
+* Added Locking playoff teams - Suggested by Jason W
-* Keg buyout - Suggested by Chris F
+* Added Keg buyout - Suggested by Chris F
-* Trade deadline after week 10 - Suggested by Jason W
+* Added Trade deadline after week 10 - Suggested by Jason W
+#### 2017 Amendments:
+* Added Remi D to the league - Suggested by Patrick U
+* Added Minimum $1 bid on waivers & waivers punishment - Suggested by Tyler A
+* Removed drafting penalties that do not apply to auction - Suggested by Jason W
+* Added best interest of the league clause - Suggested by Jason W
+* Added Chris F to Commissioners - Suggested by Tyler A